xray700r/rufus/README.md

 Please use the [GitHub issue tracker](https://github.com/pbatard/rufus/issues) for reporting problems or suggesting new features.
 * A request was made to add to the languages fully supported.
-The original author [rejected Albanian language](https://github.com/pbatard/rufus/pull/1334) for several reasons listed by the original author (most importantly having more than 30 languages to care about).
-So I decided to fork the project and add the needed translation.
+The original author [rejected Albanian language](https://github.com/pbatard/rufus/pull/1334) for several reasons listed by himself in the pull request rejection (most importantly having more than 30 languages to care about).
+* The project was then forked and the needed translation added.
 * This repo is not officially supported by the original Rufus author but will be available to everyone who wants to have the GUI translated in Albanian.

 <sup>(1)</sup> Tests carried out with a 16 GB USB 3.0 ADATA pen drive on a Core 2 duo/4 GB RAM platform running Windows 7 x64.